ZedByl/profile-telegram-mini-app/README.md

 ```

 Replace `<your-deployment-url>` with the base URL of your deployment and `<the-secret-password-from-env-var>` with the value of `TELEGRAM_BOT_SECRET` in your environment variables or `.env`.

-Now your mini app is ready!
-You can test it by sending commands or messages to your Telegram bot.
-Enjoy! 😊